danielkhuu/resume_html/README.md

 # resume_html
--My CS resume in one page
+- My CS resume in one page
--Written in HTML/CSS
+- Written in HTML/CSS
--Hosted on Heroku
+- Hosted on Heroku